The Efficiency of Synchronization Dynamics and the Role of Network Syncreactivity: Results

-We now consider the case of R{\"o}ssler oscillators coupled in the $x$ variable and study separately the two transitions that are seen as the coupling strength is increased: the A $\rightarrow$ S transition followed by the S $\rightarrow$ A transition.
-In the case of the A $\rightarrow$ S transition, we set $\beta = 0.2$ and $\gamma = 0.01$ in Eq.\,\eqref{eq:sigmat} and in the case of the S $\rightarrow$ A transition, we set $\beta = 0.2$ and $\alpha = 0.01$ in Eq.\,\eqref{eq:sigmat2}.
-Figure \ref{fig:sigmabar_compare} (b) (top) demonstrates a decrease of about 70\% of the critical average coupling when the time-varying coupling strategy is implemented for the A $\rightarrow$ S transition and an increase of about 70\% of the critical average coupling for the S $\rightarrow$ A transition.
-Figure \ref{fig:sigmabar_compare} (b) (bottom) shows that by the use of time-varying coupling, the synchronization energy $\mathcal{E}$ is also reduced in comparison to constant coupling, which is seen over the entire range of $\Bar{\sigma}$ plotted in the figure.
+We now consider the case of R{\"o}ssler oscillators coupled in the $x$ variable and study separately the two transitions that are seen as the average coupling strength is increased: the A $\rightarrow$ S transition followed by the S $\rightarrow$ A transition. {As an illustrative example, the reactive characterization of the R{\"o}ssler attractor with $\sigma\xi=-1$ is provided in Supplementary Fig. 2.
+For the A$\to$ S (S$\to$ A) transition, the coupling is increased (decreased) when $r(\bar{\bx} (t)) > \beta$.} In the case of the A $\rightarrow$ S transition, we set $\beta = 0.2$ and $\gamma = 0.01$ in Eq.\,\eqref{eq:sigmat} and in the case of the S $\rightarrow$ A transition, we set $\beta = 0.2$ and $\alpha = 0.01$ in Eq.\,\eqref{eq:sigmat2}.
+Figure \ref{fig:sigmabar_compare} \textbf{b} (top) demonstrates a decrease of about 70\% of the critical average coupling when the time-varying coupling strategy is implemented for the A $\rightarrow$ S transition and an increase of about 70\% of the critical average coupling for the S $\rightarrow$ A transition.
+Figure \ref{fig:sigmabar_compare} \textbf{b} (bottom) shows that by the use of time-varying coupling, the synchronization energy $\mathcal{E}$ is also reduced in comparison to constant coupling, which is seen over the entire range of $\Bar{\sigma}$ plotted in the figure.
 We thus conclude that the time-varying coupling strategies in Eq.\,\eqref{eq:sigmat} and \eqref{eq:sigmat2} can be implemented successfully to significantly expand the range of the coupling strength in which the network synchronizes and to also reduce the synchronization energy $\mathcal{E}$.

+{ In Supplementary Note 11, we have performed a synchronization energy comparison for the synchronization of coupled Lorenz oscillators from simulation data from Fig.\,\ref{fig:sigmabar_compare} \textbf{a}.
+We did not see a significant difference in the synchronization error when the energy for the constant coupling and the CWN were the same.
+However, for the same $\bar{\sigma}$, we saw that both energy and the synchronization error were higher in the case of constant coupling in comparison to the CWN. }